 ARL work areas were organised by group and included: Underwater Sound Transmission, Propagation & Reception; Acoustic & Non-Acoustic Submarine Detection; Vessel Radiated Noise Measurement and Reduction; Hydrodynamics & Hydro-Ballistics; Chemistry & Chemical Engineering; Optics; Maritime Mine Countermeasures; Special Problems; Infra-Red Sensors; Solid-State Physics; (Gunnery) Fire Control & Stabilised Platforms; Radiological Defence & Monitoring; Military Oceanography; Mathematics; Human Factors; Assessment; Instrumentation and Engineering Design.

 Such was the highly classified nature of ARL's work that practically nothing was generally known before the latter-day release of Admiralty documents under the Freedom of Information Act.
-There are now thousands of documents available to the general public, relating to ARL, held by The National Archives at Kew; principle references are ADM212 “Correspondence and Letters”, and ADM204 “Reports and Notes”.
+There are now thousands of documents available to the general public, relating to ARL, held by The National Archives at Kew; principal references are ADM212 “Correspondence and Letters”, and ADM204 “Reports and Notes”.

 The fact that there is now little trace that ARL ever existed should not belittle the essential contribution made by the staff at ARL to the Royal Navy's capability and performance throughout the Cold War.